Lafresnaye's woodcreeper: Ecology

-The Lafresnaye's woodcreeper is restricted to forest and woodland.
+Lafresnaye's woodcreeper is restricted to forest and woodland.
 In its range, it is generally the commonest large woodcreeper.
 It is an insectivores, which feeds on ants and other insects and spiders.
 It feeds low in trees, usually alone, but groups will follow columns of army ants.
 The species builds a bark-lined nest in a tree hole or hollow stump and lays two white eggs.

 Taxonomy

-The taxonomy is highly complex.
-It has often been considered a subspecies of the buff-throated woodcreeper, but molecular data indicates that this species is closer the cocoa woodcreeper than it is to Lafresnaye's woodcreeper.Aleixo, Alexandre (2002b): Molecular Systematics and the Role of the "Várzea"-"Terra-Firme" Ecotone in the Diversification of Xiphorhynchus Woodcreepers (Aves: Dendrocolaptidae).
-Auk 119(3): 621-640.
-DOI: 10.1642/0004-8038(2002)119[0621:MSATRO]2.0.CO;2 HTML abstract Alternatively, the eytoni group (incl. vicinalis and gracilirostris) has been considered a separate species, the dusky-billed woodcreeper (Xiphorhynchus (guttatoides) eytoni), but, despite its different looks, it is better considered a subspecies of the Lafresnaye's woodcreeper.
+The species's taxonomy is highly complex.
+It has often been considered a subspecies of the buff-throated woodcreeper, but molecular data indicates that this species is closer the cocoa woodcreeper than it is to Lafresnaye's woodcreeper.
+Alternatively, the eytoni group (incl. vicinalis and gracilirostris) has been considered a separate species, the dusky-billed woodcreeper (Xiphorhynchus (guttatoides) eytoni), but, despite its different looks, it is better considered a subspecies of Lafresnaye's woodcreeper.

 Biogeography and molecular data suggest that the relationship between these taxa and the buff-throated woodcreeper deserves further study.

+However, of the major taxonomic systems, only Birdlife International's Handbook of the Birds of the World (HBW) treats Lafresnaye's woodcreeper as a species.
+The South American Classification Committee of the American Ornithological Society, the International Ornithological Committee (IOC), and the Clements taxonomy include its five subspecies with three others in the buff-throated woodcreeper (X guttatus).
+For full details of these eight subspecies see the buff-throated article.